The Blue Marble

-It mainly shows Earth from the Mediterranean Sea to Antarctica.
+In the original NASA image, named AS17-148-22727 and centered at about 26°19′49″S 37°25′13″E with the South Pole facing upwards, The Blue Marble shows Earth from the Mediterranean Sea to Antarctica.
 This was the first time the Apollo trajectory made it possible to photograph the south polar ice cap, despite the Southern Hemisphere being heavily covered in clouds.
-In addition to the Arabian Peninsula and Madagascar, almost the entire coastline of Africa and most of the Indian Ocean are clearly visible, a cyclone in the Indian Ocean is also visible, the South Asian mainland is on the eastern limb.
+In addition to the Arabian Peninsula and Madagascar, almost the entire coastline of Africa and most of the Indian Ocean are clearly visible, a cyclone in the Indian Ocean is also visible, the South Asian mainland and Australia is on the eastern limb, and the eastern part of South America lies on the western limb.

 NASA has also applied the name to a 2012 series of images which cover the entire globe at relatively high resolution.
 These were created by looking through satellite pictures taken over time in order to find as many cloudless photographs as possible to use in the final images.
-NASA has verified all images of the 2012 "blue marble" are composites as they cannot get far enough away and have to combine multiple photos together.
-Likewise, these images do not fit together properly and due to lighting, weather and cloud interference it is impossible to collect cohesive or fully clear images to begin with.
+NASA has verified that the 2012 "blue marble" images are composites, made from multiple images taken in low Earth orbit.
+Likewise, these images do not fit together properly and due to lighting, weather and cloud interference it is impossible to collect cohesive or fully clear images of the entire Earth simultaneously.

-The photograph
+Photograph

 The photograph, taken on December 7, 1972, is one of the most widely distributed photographic images in existence.
-The astronauts had the Sun above them when they took the image.
-To the astronauts, the slightly gibbous Earth had the appearance and size of a glass marble, hence the name.
+The astronauts had the Earth's South Pole facing upwards and the Sun above them (in spatial navigation terms, to their zenith) when they took the image.
+To the astronauts, the Earth had the appearance and size of a glass marble.